NL-wageningen-logo-white

 A: Yes.
 Our buddy mentors are often also part of student associations such as Franciscus, Ceres, SSR-W and more, as well as being active in their study and sport associations.

-Q: Can I be a buddy mentor if I am a bachelor student?
+Q: Can I be a Buddy Mentor if I am a bachelor student?

 A: Yes.
 A buddy family will consist of Bachelor, Master and Erasmus exchange students.
 Erasmus students can be in their Bachelor or Master.
 As a Bachelor student you can lead a group of new students even if they are older than you.
 Past buddy mentors have also been bachelor students without having problems.

-Q: Can I be a buddy mentor when I am an international student?
+Q: Can I be a Buddy Mentor when I am an international student?

 A: Yes.
 Buddy mentors can be both Dutch or international students.
 If you know Wageningen already and want to welcome new students to Wageningen you can become a buddy mentor.
 Note that you should be available for the upcoming half a year/semester if you want to become a buddy mentor.